hkbu-kennycheng/comp3115/2023summer/Lab7.md

 After that, please click on the `Sample Data` button to apply the changes.

-## Stochastic Gradient Descent (SGD) Classifier
+## Apply Perceptron with Stochastic Gradient Descent (SGD) Classifier

-Please drag in a `Stochastic Gradient Descent` widget and double click on it to open the configuration window.
+Please drag in a `Stochastic Gradient Descent` widget and double-click on it to open the configuration window.
 Please set the following parameters:

 - Classifier: Perceptron
 - Regression: Squared Loss